Avyxjs/esx-to-ox_lib/README.md

 # esx-to-ox_lib

-This will replace paycheck.lua, and other normal esx notifications to ox_lib's notification.
+This is a FiveM ESX Related thing! this will replace paycheck.lua, and other normal esx notifications to ox_lib's notification.

 ## 💫 Where to add each file?